oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ### Add Auth0 Login to the React client

 When using Auth0 as the identity provider, you can configure the Universal Login Page for a quick integration without having to build the login forms.
-First, create a SPA application using the Auth0 CLI:
+First, register a SPA OIDC application using the Auth0 CLI:

 ```shell
 auth0 apps create \